godotengine/godot-docs/classes/class_basis.rst

 - :ref:`Basis<class_basis>` **Basis** **(** :ref:`Vector3<class_vector3>` axis, :ref:`float<class_float>` phi **)**

-Create a rotation matrix which rotates around the given axis by the specified angle.
+Create a rotation matrix which rotates around the given axis by the specified angle, in radians.
 The axis must be a normalized vector.

 .. _class_Basis_Basis: